-Join Olivia Stone for an in-depth discussion in this video Switch with a threshold value, part of Lego Mindstorms: Open the Box.
+Join Olivia Chiu Stone for an in-depth discussion in this video Switch with a threshold value, part of Learning Lego Mindstorms.

 - [Voiceover] Instead of looking for a specific value…my cases can be based on a threshold value.…I've replaced a light sensor with the IR sensor…and opened the program 06_04_Switch_IR_Start.…I want my robot to turn around…if there's an object directly in front of it…and to move in a straight line otherwise.…I'll set my switch block…to infrared sensor compare proximity.…When an object is too close…the value from the IR sensor will be below 20,…which I'll set as the threshold value.…When using a threshold as my switch test,…I can only have two cases,…true and false, which are indicated by the checkmark and X.…

 The switch block will pick the true case…when the proximity value from the IR sensor…is less than the threshold value.…I'll place the move steering block…with turning in the true case.…And the other move steering block…in the false case.…With a pile of objects in front of my robot…I'll run this program.…(electronic chiming)…(whirring)…My robot turns away from it because it was too close.…Now I'll place my robot further away…